weiyen-31/End-to-End_Project--Superstore_Sales/README.md

 ## About the Project

-Retail companies generate thousands of transactions every day, making it difficult to monitor business performance through spreadsheets alone.
+Retail companies generate thousands of sales every day, making it difficult to monitor business performance through spreadsheets alone.

 This project aims to turn raw sales data into meaningful insights by building an interactive dashboard that allows users to explore sales performance, product profitability, and customer behaviour from different perspectives.